burhanmt/property/Readme.md

 ```

 ## Architecture and Design Patterns

+> ### The intention of this test project is to show you my skills, so I preferred Vanilla PHP instead of any framework.

 I used simple MVC architecture model.
 I created my own MVC system.
 I didn't use any PHP Framework and I used less 3rd party component(**Actually Guzzle only**).
 I  used some  "Design Patterns" as much as possible.
 Such as Factory, Builder and Method Chaining (also known as Fluent Interface) and Strategy Design Pattern.
 And also I strictly followed  -S- Single Responsibility Principle of "**S**OLID".